xypage/CSE111_Flashcards/README.md

 # CSE111_Flashcards
-Attempt at an Anki clone using MySQL and React.
+Attempt at an Anki clone using SQLite and flask.
+Has dependabot disabled so be warned that dependencies aren't being updated, so this app should be considered unsecure.